After graduating from uni with a Bachelors degree I soon became jaded with corporate culture, banked some dollars and hit the road to write.

-The diagram to the right illustrates the five diatonic scale forms with the pentatonic forms next to them for comparison.
+The diagram above illustrates the five diatonic scale forms with the pentatonic forms next to them for comparison.
 The circled numbers indicate which finger to use.
-Notice that the diatonic scale forms for A, G and D span 5 frets - these patterns require a finger extension.
+Notice that the diatonic scale forms for A, G, and D span five frets - these patterns require a finger extension.
 Some of the patterns for diatonic scales are more similar to the pentatonic scales than others.
 The seven notes of the diatonic patterns provide greater potential for creating melodic riffs that catch people’s ears – a song can go a long way with a good hook.

 Diatonic Lead Patterns

-The diagrams to the right show two basic lead patterns consisting of seven notes each.
+The diagrams above show two basic lead patterns consisting of seven notes each.
 These lead patterns provide a map to move around the fretboard.
-It’s important to realize that they are just two examples of patterns that can be created by trying different combinations of the diatonic scale forms and I encourage players to experiment with their own variations.
+It's important to realize that they are just two examples of patterns that can be created by trying different combinations of the diatonic scale forms and I encourage players to experiment with their own variations.

 Practicing Scales and Lead Patterns

-Play the different scale forms in CAGED sequence to begin with, going so slowly that making a mistake is virtually impossible and gradually build speed.
+Play the different scale forms in the CAGED sequence, going so slowly that making a mistake is virtually impossible and gradually builds speed.
 Then work with the forms and lead patterns starting in different positions on the neck.
 Count the frets to name the scale by the root note.
-Eventually, you will instinctively know what position relates to which root note and the appropriate positions for any given key but it will take time and lots and lots of practice.
+Eventually, you will instinctively know what position relates to which root note and the appropriate positions for any given key, but it will take time and lots and lots of practice.
 Use a metronome or drum machine while practicing and build from a slow tempo of say 60BPM or less and increasing by 5 BPM – as soon as the tempo gets too fast and you make a mistake – take it back to the last BPM and practice some more before moving up again.

 As mentioned in my article on the pentatonic scales - a DigiTech JamMan or RP255 and higher models are great for practicing solos and inventing riffs by using the looper to record rhythm guitar and play over the top.
 These relatively inexpensive tools can make for very fast progress.
 That's not to suggest that mastery of the guitar will come in a short time.
 Even for very talented players, two to three hours of practice every day for five or so years would be a short time to learn to play with real finesse.

-I will leave you with a couple of quotes from two old guitar players with a very good command over their instrument.
+I will leave you with a couple of quotes from two old guitar players with a very good command over their instruments.

-“The bits that the lead guitar might play could be bits you can’t sing, so the guitar says them…The song dictates what you play far more than your playing style – like the old crying blues where the slide ‘talked’ …It seems to me that there is very little point having a solo for its own sake in a song: it should come in naturally in context”
+"The bits that the lead guitar might play could be bits you can't sing, so the guitar says them…The song dictates what you play far more than your playing style – like the old crying blues where the slide 'talked'…It seems to me that there is very little point having a solo for its own sake in a song: it should come in naturally in context." —Mark Knopfler